Family Food on the Table

 As for the spaghetti part, you can use regular or whole grain.
 You could substitute a thin spaghetti, but you'll need to adjust the cooking time a bit.

-I believe this would also work with a gluten-free spaghetti if you want a gluten-free pasta version.
+I believe this could also work with a gluten-free spaghetti if you want a gluten-free pasta version; however, I have not tested that.

 A blue and white bowl of pasta with chicken sausage, spinach and peas and Parmesan cheese on top with two forks resting in the bowl